 Jay La Plante

 Jay La Plante is an MBA Candidate (Class of 2020) concentrating in Energy Finance at the University of Illinois at Chicago's Liautaud Graduate School of Business.
-He is currently completing a thesis exploring the relationship between the U.S. energy sector and the development of Russian energy sanctions.
+He is the author of Business Interests and the Broader Political Agenda: Evidence from Russian Energy Sanctions.
 Jay's previous work includes serving the people of Northern Illinois as a Program Specialist with the American Red Cross's Disaster Cycle Services and a consultant with the Illinois Volunteer Organizations Active in Disaster.
 Through these roles, Jay responded to some of the worst natural disasters that we have experienced as a nation, seeing firsthand the impact of climate change on our communities.
 Jay's work afforded him the opportunity to work closely with municipalities and the private sector to build and facilitate community coalitions that speak to the diverse needs of their constituents.
-Jay holds a certification as an Energy Risk Insurance Specialist® and is sitting for the Energy Risk Professional® Part I Exam in May 2021.
+Jay holds a certification as an Energy Risk Insurance Specialist®.

 Katherine Brown holds a Master's in European Union Studies from the University of Illinois and has written extensively on international military and security issues.
 Katherine is the author of Theoretical Explanations for the Minsk II: Power, Preferences, and Interactions Examined.
 In 2018, Katherine served as a working group member of the Federal Bureau of Investigation's Unmanned Aerial Vehicle and Drone Working Group in conjunction with the University of Pittsburgh.
 Her internships include 2 years in the United States Senate, a U.S. Presidential Campaign, and for the Hudson Institute of Political Military Analysis.
 She is currently a grant writer for a non profit working in the south suburbs of Chicago.